 Micaela is a PhD student based at Imperial College London.
-Her research is focused on Staphylococcus aureus and Pseudomonas aeruginosa co-infections in Cystic Fibrosis.
+Her research is focused on the two most common bacterial infections in Cystic Fibrosis, Staphylococcus aureus and Pseudomonas aeruginosa.
 Micaela is supervised by Professor Jane Davies and Dr Laura Nolan and is part of a group of academics based at one of the Strategic Research Centres funded by the Cystic Fibrosis Trust.
 We caught up with Micaela to find out more about her research.

 Micaela, can you tell us a little about the work you are doing- what were the challenges you are trying to address?